 During the practices in Los Angeles, Team USA has been going up against a roster led by Jeff Van Gundy that consists of Justin Anderson and members of the G League.
-This has been key in the team’s preparation for their matchup with Spain.
+This was been key in the team’s preparation for their matchup with Spain.

 Three Day Break Before Heading to Los Angeles

 During the three day break before training camp in Los Angeles, Myles went to Utah for two days to check out some of the state’s cool natural spots.
-He also made a quick stop in the Dallas-Fort Worth area on the third day off before flying to California for the next USA Basketball training camp cycle.
+He also made a quick stop in the Dallas-Fort Worth area on the third day off before flying to California for the next Team USA training camp cycle.

 USA Blue vs. USA White Scrimmage in Las Vegas